KooSuYeon/computer_network/README.md

 2. HTTP header : POST /index.html HTTP/1.1\r\nHOST: {host}\r\n\r\n
 3. Create a socket to connect to the server and send it to the header client made of the socket

-#### >>> server
+#### >>> Server
-##### 4-1. post_handler (handle HTTP header POST /index.html HTTP/1.1 from client)
+##### 4-1. post_handler (handle HTTP header POST /index.html HTTP/1.1 from the client)

 ![picture16](https://github.com/KooSuYeon/computer_network/assets/124496650/a97f3234-b8f7-4191-984b-0b6bdd77a7f3)

-- Received from client -> POST Request
+- Received from the client -> POST Request
-1. Configuring html to be seen in name, age isolation, and /result received from client
+1. Configuring HTML to be seen in name, age isolation, and /result received from the client
 2. Verify correct version (HTTP/1.0 or HTTP/1.1)
-3. Create input name, age in file
+3. Create input name, age in the file
-4. Read the html contents of the /result consisting of the information received from the client and send it to the client
+4. Read the HTML contents of the /result consisting of the information received from the client and send it to the client

-Response code : 200
+Response code: 200
 Server Terminal

 ![picture17](https://github.com/KooSuYeon/computer_network/assets/124496650/85ffd31c-069d-4d8f-b65b-9f3e8f153706)

-Header information requested by Client, IP address, content-length entered, content -> server displayed
+Header information requested by the client, IP address, content-length entered, content -> server displayed

 Client Terminal
 ![picture18](https://github.com/KooSuYeon/computer_network/assets/124496650/c20081da-9e94-46ea-8c8c-adad61724c6d)

-Response code sent by server, post request result -> display in client
+Response code sent by the server, post request result -> displayed in the client

 (After calling the page where you can enter information - GET method, enter information - POST method) Request POST by entering the name and age to write to the user